© Crown copyright 2019

 Findings from modelling by the University of Sheffield suggest that savings to the NHS (hospital admissions) resulting from IBA would amount to around £28 for each patient.
 In this scenario, the 960,000-people receiving IBA would save £110 million over 5 years, or £22 million a year.
 This amounts to a benefit to cost ratio of 5 to 1 in the first year.

-Implementing the CQUIN will also ensure you put in place National Institute for Health and Care Excellence (NICE) guidance on reducing smoking in acute and mental health settings [PH48] and preventing alcohol use disorders [PH24].
+Implementing brief interventions for alcohol and tobacco use will make sure you put in place National Institute for Health and Care Excellence (NICE) guidance on reducing smoking in acute and mental health settings [PH48] and preventing alcohol use disorders [PH24].

 3. What NHS trusts and other providers need to do: the interventions

-This CQUIN pays for non-specialist interventions which have sound evidence of effectiveness in reducing ill health and thereby the burden on health services, when delivered at scale.
+Screening for alcohol and tobacco use and giving brief advice are non-specialist interventions which have sound evidence of effectiveness in reducing ill health and thereby the burden on health services, when delivered at scale.

 The interventions are brief, and include components such as short screening questions, brief advice on the benefits of drinking less or how best to stop smoking, and where appropriate referral to specialist services.
 For example, a single intervention (including screening) should be between 30 seconds and 2 minutes depending on the complexity or interest of the patient.

 3.1 Very brief advice for smoking cessation: ask, advise, act